 a.
 Two letters of recommendation: Two letters, preferably from faculty who can address your academic and intellectual abilities.
 Letters from employers are also desirable, especially from applicants who received their undergraduate degree three years prior.
 Online evaluations will also be accepted through LSAC.

 b.
-Transcripts: Transcripts are needed from all colleges, graduate, professional or technical schools you have attended, either as a matriculant or non-matriculant.
+Transcripts: Transcripts are needed from all colleges, graduate, professional or technical schools you have attended, either as a matriculated or non-matriculated (non-degree seeing) student.
 NOTE: If admitted, official transcripts from all educational institutions must be submitted prior to matriculating in August at Albany Law School.

 5. Personal Statement: Statements should be limited to no more than two, double-spaced pages on a topic of your choosing that will provide additional insight into your qualifications and interests.